-We invite submissions for the April 2017 edition on: ECE Leadership in our times.
+We invite submissions for the October 2017 edition on: Weaving Biculturalism into our everyday ECE practices.

-The ECE Leadership in our Times edition welcomes articles that speak to areas in ECE leadership:
+The Weaving Biculturalism into our everyday ECE practices edition welcomes articles that speak to areas in:

 Criteria for He Kupu Journal Articles